-- Being 65 years or older
+- Being 65 years or older - Having the ability to speak in Persian (Farsi) - -Having no confirmed psychiatric diseases and the lack of visual impairment hearing loss - -Score7 or up on the Iranian version of the Abbreviated Mental Test Score to measure cognitive functioning (AMTtest).

-- Having the ability to speak in Persian (Farsi) -Having no confirmed psychiatric diseases and the lack of visual impairment hearing loss of age, gender, education and socioeconomic status.
+Maximum variation sampling was used to select participants from diverse backgrounds in terms of age, gender, education and socioeconomic status.
 Five old female and five old male aged 65 to 92 were interviewed.
 Five of them were widowed and five were married.
 They had diverse educational backgrounds, ranging from mere literacy to doctoral degrees.